LuckyGirl-XU/TimeSGN/README.md

 # Acknowledgement

-Our source code and data processing are built heavily based on the code of the TGL Framework (https://github.com/amazon-science/tgl).
+Our source code and data processing are built heavily based on the code of the TGL Framework at [URL](https://github.com/amazon-science/tgl).

 The data set download address, except for the GDELT_ST, is provided in the paper.